Fire HD

-The Fire HD, also known as Kindle Fire HD, is a member of the Amazon Fire family of tablet computers.
-Fire HD refers to Amazon Fire family tablets with HD resolution.
-The ten generation Fire HD subfamily consists of: 7" and 8.9" (2012 models), 7" (2013 model), 6" and 7" (2014 models), 8" and 10.1" (2015 models), 8" (2016 model), 8" and 10.1" (2017 models), 8" (2018 model), 10.1" (2019 model), 8" (2020 model), and 10.1" (2021 model).
+The Fire HD, also known as Kindle Fire HD prior to 2014, is a member of the Amazon Fire family of tablet computers.
+Fire HD refers to Amazon Fire family tablets with HD resolution displays.
 These devices run the Fire OS operating system.

 History

 The first Fire HD model was announced on September 6, 2012, and was available in two versions: 7" and 8.9".
-The 7" model was released in United States on September 14, then France, Germany, Italy, Spain, United Kingdom on October 25 and in Japan on December 18.
-The 8.9" model was released on November 20 in United States, in Japan on March 12, 2013, in Germany on March 13, and in India on June 27.
+The 7" model was released in the United States on September 14, France, Germany, Italy, Spain and the United Kingdom on October 25 and in Japan on December 18.
+The 8.9" model was released on November 20 in the United States, in Japan on March 12, 2013, in Germany on March 13, and in India on June 27.

-On September 25, 2013, the Fire HD second generation was released.
-The price of the Fire HD 7" was reduced to $139, the processor speed was upgraded to 1.5 GHz, upgraded from "Android based" OS to a compatible proprietary fork of Android named Fire OS 3, removed the front camera, used a new form factor and decreased the available storage options.
-In addition, the Fire HD's successor the Kindle Fire HDX was introduced.
+On September 25, 2013, an updated Fire HD 7 was quietly announced alongside the newly debuted flagship Kindle Fire HDX line.
+It was available as a pre-order until the official ship date of October 2, 2013.
+Changes include: price reduction to $139, processor speed upgraded to 1.5 GHz, firmware upgrade from the unnamed "Android based" OS to a compatible proprietary fork of Android named Fire OS 3, removal of the front camera, new shell form factor, and decreased available storage options.

-On October 2, 2014, the Fire HD third generation was released, which is part of the Fire Tablet's fourth generation, with 6-inch and 7-inch touchscreen sizes.
+On October 2, 2014, the next revision of Fire HD models were released, part of the Fire Tablet's fourth generation, with 6-inch and 7-inch touchscreen sizes.
 In addition, the Fire HD Kids Edition was released, which is the same device as the Fire HD 6 except it comes with a case and one-year subscription to Kindle Freetime apps.
-In addition, the name "Kindle" was officially removed from the tablets' name.
+The branding "Kindle" was officially removed from the tablets' name.

-In September 2015, Amazon released a new range of Fire tablets with 7, 8, and 10.1 inch sizes.
-The 7 inch was simply called the Fire 7, while the 8" and 10.1" were called Fire HD 8 and Fire HD 10 respectively.
-The Fire 7 is unique as it is, thus far, the lowest priced Fire tablet at $50.
-In September 2016, Amazon announced the new Fire HD 8 with Alexa starting at $90.
+In September 2015, Amazon released a new range of Fire tablets with 7-, 8-, and 10.1-inch sizes.
+The 7-inch was simply called the Fire 7, while the 8-inch and 10.1-inch were called Fire HD 8 and Fire HD 10 respectively.
+Amazon had ended the HDX line after two generations and the new model range shifted the entire Fire tablet line down-market, with Fire 7 as the lowest priced Fire tablet at $50.

+All 4th and 5th generation Fire HD models use the same quad-core MediaTek System-on-a-Chip (SoC) with 1 GB of RAM.

+In September 2016, Amazon announced the release of the updated Fire HD 8 which includes the virtual assistant Alexa, priced at US$89.99.
+Fortune reported that, "As with most of Amazon's devices, the aim isn't to make money off of the hardware but instead to sell digital content such as books, movies, and TV shows to users".
+The new model also included a faster SoC and 1.5 GB of RAM.